hthuman/software-engineer-tips/joining-a-new-team.md

+---
+layout: page
-# How To Ramp Up On A New Team
+title: How To Ramp Up On A New Team
+---

 You've just landed your dream job.
 Now what?